(Want to receive more corruption report updates? Subscribe here!)

 Companies find that the legal framework lacks efficiency when challenging regulations (GCR 2015-2016).
 Due to a lack of funding and other resources, the settlement of disputes can take years (ICS 2015).
 Enforcing a contract takes less time but is almost twice as costly than elsewhere in Sub-Saharan Africa (DB 2016).
 Zimbabwe is a member to the International Centre for Settlement of Disputes and has accessed the Convention on the Recognition and Enforcement of Foreign Arbitral Awards.

-The police is politicized (U4, Jan.
+The police are politicized (U4, Jan.
 2015) and suffers from a culture of impunity (HRR 2014).
 Business executives generally demonstrate a low degree of trust in the reliability of the police (GCR 2015-2016).

 Corruption is a high risk for businesses acquiring public licenses, permits or utilities — petty corruption is particularly common (ICS 2015).
 Corruption is driven by a bloated public service, inefficient bureaucracy and an opaque regulatory environment (U4, Jan 2015).
 Irregular payments in relation to public utilities frequently occur (GCR 2015-2016).